f4b6a3/uuid-creator/README.md

 In the standard the bytes of the timestamp are rearranged so that the highest bits are put in the end of the array of bits and the lowest in the beginning of the resulting array of bits.

 The standard resolution of timestamps is a second divided by 10,000,000.
 The timestamp is the count of 100-nanos since 1582-10-15.
 In this implementation, the timestamp has milliseconds accuracy.
 It uses `System.currentTimeMillis()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#currentTimeMillis()) to get the current milliseconds.
 An internal counter is used to simulate the standard resolution.
 The counter range is from 0 to 10,000.
 Every time a request is made at the same timestamp, the counter is increased by 1.
-Each incremented of the counter corresponds to a 100-nanosecond.
+Each counter value corresponds to a 100-nanosecond interval.
 Before returning, the counter value is added to the timestamp value.
 The reason why this strategy is used is that the JVM may not guarantee[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()) a resolution higher than milliseconds.

 If the default timestamp strategy is not desired, other two strategies are provided: nanoseconds strategy and delta strategy.
 The nanoseconds strategy uses `Instant.getNano()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html#getNano--).
 The delta strategy uses `System.nanoTime()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()).
 Any strategy that implements `TimestampStrategy` interface may be used, if none of the strategies provided suffices.